a00908270/masterthesis/thesis.md

 A recent Californian study shows that 6.5 million developers worldwide are currently involved in projects that use artificial intelligence techniques and another 5.8 million developers expect to implement these in near future \cite{evans}.

-Machine learning is not just a business area in the United States, survey results of 264 companies in the DACH region show, that 56 of them already use that kind of technology in production.
+Machine learning is not just a business area in the United States.
+Survey results of 264 companies in the DACH region show, that 56 of them already use that kind of technology in production.
 In the near future 112 companies plan to do so or already have initial experiences (see figure \ref{img.crisp_ml_verbreitung}).
 It is seen by a fifth of the decision-makers as a core area to improve the competitiveness and profitability of companies in future. \cite{crisp}

 <!--\bilds{crisp_ml_verbreitung}{Distribution of machine learning of 264 companies in the DACH region \cite{crisp}}{Distribution of machine learning in 264 companies (DACH region) \cite{crisp}}-->